StarPlayrX/UFOEmoji2020/README.md

 - ✏️ **Graphics and Concept Art**
   - 🎨 Hand-drawn sketches transformed into **Photoshop and Illustrator** assets
-  - Original **vector PDFs** for transparency into the creative process
+  - Original **vector PDFs** supporting any screen resolution.
+All hi-res retina ready graphics

 - 🎵 **Original Soundtrack and Sound Effects**
   - Composed entirely in 🎧 **GarageBand**